Miigon/blog/_posts/2020-12-19-first-announcement.md

 - My own understanding of the books

-I will most likely not be covering the front-end side of thing, since that's likely not the way I would go.
+I will not be covering the front-end side of thing, since that's not the path I decided to follow.
 But anything can change in the future, so who knows?

-I will try to keep the blog all-English in an effort to let my contents reach a broader audience, as well as improve my English at the same time.
+I will try to keep the blog all-English in an effort to let my contents reach a broader audience, and improve my English at the same time.

 # Disclaimer